RumenDamyanov/npm-seo/README.md

 - 🔍 **Content Analysis**: Deep analysis of HTML content, structure, and SEO metrics
 - 🎯 **SEO Recommendations**: Automated suggestions for title, description, headings, and more
-- 🤖 **AI Integration**: Support for OpenAI, Anthropic, Google, and Ollama for content generation
+- 🤖 **AI Integration**: Support for OpenAI GPT-4.1, Claude 4, Gemini 1.5 Pro, and Ollama for content generation
 - 📊 **SEO Scoring**: Comprehensive scoring system with detailed breakdowns
 - ⚡ **Fast Mode**: Optimized analysis for performance-critical applications
 - 🏗️ **Framework Ready**: Built-in adapters for Express, Next.js, and Fastify